Aravindhan-24/Backend_Assignment/README.md

   1. Add user:
      Enter details of the user and the request will be sent as JSON as POST request.
      Validations have been applied on email and mobile.
      If Firstname, Mobile, email are not sent in payload API will throw bad request.
+If the data is persisted the API return the created user entry as a response to the client as JSON.

   2. Search Query:
      Enter the search query and limit into the console and the response will be returned as JSON having a List to store user entries.